Upgrade Docker EEEstimated reading time: 2 minutes

 Upgrade Docker Engine

 To avoid application downtime, you should be running Docker in Swarm mode and deploying your workloads as Docker services.
-That way you’ll be able to drain the nodes of any workloads before starting the upgrade.
+That way you can drain the nodes of any workloads before starting the upgrade.

 If you have workloads running as containers as opposed to swarm services, make sure they are configured with a restart policy.
-This will make sure your containers are started automatically after the upgrade.
+This ensures that your containers are started automatically after the upgrade.